 Traditionally, seawater contains significant amounts of barium and strontium ions.
 These ions have strong affinities with sulfate to form strontium sulfate or barium sulfate which will in turn become precipitates that will be deposited on the pipe internals and machinery components.
 These scales are hard to remove as they are not soluble.
 Hence, the most convenient way of preventing this occurrence will be to remove sulfate ions from the feed water.

-Sulfate Removal Unit consists of:
+Sulfate Removal Unit or Package consists of:

-Sulphate removal is a technology utilised by the oil industry to produce low sulfate water for injection.
+Sulfate removal is a technology utilised by the oil industry to produce low sulfate water for injection.
 This technology is based on using nanofiltration (NF) membranes to remove the divalent sulfate ions.
-Traditional seawater reverse osmosis (SWRO) is not used for this process as SWRO utilises a larger energy consumption to drive water through the membrane due to its denser membrane structure.
+Traditional seawater reverse osmosis (SWRO) system is not used for this process as SWRO utilises a larger energy consumption to drive water through the membrane due to its denser membrane structure.
 Separation by NF occurs predominantly due to size exclusion and electrostatic interactions hence, requires lower energy to drive water across the membranes.

 |Injection Water for Oil Production||Floating Platforms Storage and Offloading Units|